msa-em/guide-tem-simulation/math.md

 ```

 (fourier_transform)=
 ## 1D Fourier Transform

-The [Fourier Transform](wiki:Fourier_transform) is an integral transform that decomposes a function into its constituent spatial frequencies.
+The [Fourier transform](wiki:Fourier_transform) is an integral transformation that decomposes a function into its constituent spatial frequencies.
 This means that we write a function as a series of orthogonal [sine waves](wiki:Sine_wave) with different frequencies / periodicities.
 A series of functions are [orthogonal](wiki:Orthogonal_functions) if we can multiply any pair of them and integrate over their domain to get a result of zero.
 The key property conveyed by this orthogonality is that the set of sine waves output by the Fourier Transform form a complete basis, and thus can represent any arbitrary function.

 We can map a function $f(x)$ over the $x$ coordinates to its Fourier transform $F(\omega)$ over the $\omega$ coordinates using the expression
 ```{math}